Find answers to common questions about the IELTS test, the British Council, the booking process and preparing for a test.

 - 'What is the test format and how long will it take?'

-- 'What help is available for disabled candidates?'
+- 'What help is available for test takers with special requirements?'

 - 'When can I take IELTS?'